baenimus/website/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Huge acknlowledgement to Zencash for open-sourcing this amazing work.
+* We will diverge, but will also do the same and open-source all our innovations